speddings/bikesharing/README.md

 # BikeSharing
 ## BikeSharing Overview
 The purpose of this project is to analyze and visualize the CitiBike data from August 2019.
-It will be used to develop a plan for a pilot in Des Moines.
+It will be used to determine how the business model actually works and to present a business proposal for a bike-sharing company in Des Moines Iowa.

 ## Resources
 Software: